The purpose of this prize is to promote the use by health companies of the FHIR international patient summary (IPS).

 - Options for download, redistribution, sharing, directing

-- Benefit realisation and anticipated future impact.
+- Expected benefit realisation and anticipated future impact.

-The prize will be formally announced at the Connected Health Conference 2018 event in Boston Mass.
-USA on 17th October 2018.
+The prize will be formally announced at the Connected Health Conference 2018 event in Boston, Mass., USA on 17th October 2018.
 All the key documents relevant to the IPS that have been finalised to date are available for download on the website at https://trillium2.eu/deliverables/.

 The competition will close on 1st May 2019.
 Winners will be announced at an appropriate event in Europe a month thereafter.